Taw Phaya Gyi: Puppet king and post-war

 During the Japanese occupation, the Japanese government retained Burma within its empire but hoped to make Taw Phaya Gyi the country's puppet ruler, putting him under military guard and plotting to assassinate Burma's prime minister Ba Maw.
 Taken to Bangkok as the war worsened for the Japanese, he was summoned back at the war's end by the Thai government and Britain.
 Before leaving Bangkok, Taw Phaya Gyi signed a decree as the 12th King of Konbaung to release Burmese prisoners held in Moulmein by the Japanese.

 After the war, he and his younger sister Princess Hteik Su Phaya Htwe opened a gymnasium.
 After Burma gained independence, he served as Petrol Rationing Officer with the Department of Civil Supplies.
 In April 1948, on his way to Maymyo on a business trip, he was assassinated at Tatkon in Central Burma by Communist insurgents, who mistook him for a police officer.

 Family

-In 1945 he married his first wife Khin Kyi in Rangoon - she later became the first Burmese woman to earn a master's degree in sports.
+In 1945 he married his first wife Khin Kyi in Rangoon - she was Ba Maw's niece and later became the first Burmese woman to earn a master's degree in sports.
 He had a son, Soe Win with her in 1947, whilst another son, Myo Naing, was born to his second marriage in 1948.